 - Azores: 20 Travel Tips To Know Before You Go

 - How to Get Around Azores

 - The Ultimate Itinerary of São Miguel Island (Made By An Azorean)

 Enjoy the ride and help me improve this guide!

-You know I always love to put together a complex travel plan – just like I did with my Croatia road trip guide or my island hopping guide in Thailand – but this one was different.
-Being my country, I did it with little or no research: it was written all by heart.
+You know I always love to put together a complex travel plan – just like I did with my Croatia road trip guide, my Japan itinerary or my island hopping guide in Thailand.
+This one is different though.
+Being my country, I did it with little or no research: it was written all from the heart 💖.

 Creating this guide made me want to do this road trip it all over again.
 It’s cheap, it’s still unspoiled by tourism and comes with a getaway feeling to it which is harder and harder to find nowadays.

 I really hope you can have the same experience.
 Because contrarily to the immense coastline of awe-inspiring beaches of Alentejo, Cristiano Ronaldo does not need any more hype!